User Rating: 3 / 5

 Course Content:

-Finite Element Methods: Variational formulation of problem-classification of partial differential operators, Weighted residual methods: Collocation method, least square method, Galerkin method.
+Finite Element Methods: Introduction, Weak Formulation.
+Solving one and two dimensional PDEs using finite element method: Weighted residual methods: Collocation method, least square method, Galerkin method.

-Practicals: Implement Finite difference Schemes using an appropriate software, Implement Finite element schemes using Free FEM++
+Practical: Implement Finite Difference Schemes using appropriate software, Implement Finite element method using Free FEM++

 Method of Teaching and Learning : A combination of lectures and tutorial discussions